bmoses00/shell/README.md

 main.c <br>
-	Handles the forking an executing of commands
+	Handles the forking and executing of commands